11 September 2017

 The advantage?
 Thanks to the global identification of all contractual parties, system risks can be detected early.
 The Global Legal Entity Identifier Foundation, or GLEIF contributes by making the global LEI Index available.
 This way, the parties involved can consult all LEI data free of charge.

-This concerns the purchasing and selling of financial instruments such as shares, bonds and trackers (ETFs, Exchange-Traded Funds).
+This concerns transactions and listed financial instruments (purchases, sales and transfers) such as shares, bonds, warrants and trackers (listed index funds).
 Even if they are traded outside the exchange, or if they are an underlying product of an unlisted financial instrument.
 Financial institutions which perform these transactions for their customers are subject to the MiFID II reporting obligation which requires the LEI code****.

 An example?
 Structured notes which might not be listed, but have underlying shares which are listed – for example from the telecommunications industry or the BEL 20 Index.